Brightify/Fetcher/README.md

 }
 ```

 This can be done only if you don't pass any parameters directly to url.
-Notice that in this example `implicitModifiers` wouldn't work.
+In this example `implicitModifiers` wouldn't work.
 This can be fixed if necessary:

 ```Swift
 struct Endpoints: EndpointProvider {